22 IBM Road

 Qualified plans are employer-sponsored retirement plans such as 401(k)s and pension plans.
 While there are contribution limits and strict distribution rules, these plans are popular because of their tax benefits.
 Generally, employers will make participation even more attractive by matching all or a portion of an employee's contribution.
 It's important that you choose the optimum plan to benefit the key people in your company.

-IRAs are inexpensive, easy to establish and maintain, and also offer favorable tax incentives.
+IRAs are generally inexpensive, easy to establish and maintain, and also offer favorable tax incentives.
 They can be created by an individual or provided by an employer.
 Most people use IRAs to consolidate retirement savings that were previously held in employer-sponsored plans.
 Our process can help coordinate your IRA investments with your other savings plans.

 You may find that qualified plans, IRAs, and social security won't provide enough money to support your desired retirement lifestyle.
-By identifying your retirement gap, you can develop a strategy for personal savings invested outside of the traditional retirement vehicle.
+By identifying your retirement gap, you can develop a strategy for personal savings invested outside of the traditional retirement vehicles.

 Business owners or executives may have access to other tax-advantaged retirement savings vehicles.
 Nonqualified executive compensation is a generic term used to describe a compensation arrangement that provides retirement income—and, in some cases, death benefits—to key employees of a business.